Note: This article contains major plot details from Guillermo del Toro’s ‘Frankenstein.’

 The Heart of Del Toro’s Frankenstein

-The final moments leave the audience with a sense of quiet reflection rather than closure.
-The Creature stands alone, watching the ship drift toward the sunrise and reaching out to embrace the light, just as Victor once taught him.
+The final moments is said to have leave the audiences with a sense of quiet reflection rather than a closure.
+According to the reviews, the Creature is said to stand alone, watching the ship drift toward the sunrise and reaches out to embrace the light, just as Victor once taught him.
 It is a simple gesture that feels like both farewell and forgiveness.
-In retelling Mary Shelley’s timeless story, del Toro reminds us that every act of creation carries both love and sorrow.
-Frankenstein may speak of monsters and makers, yet at its heart, it is about the human need to be seen, to be understood, and to keep reaching for the light even after everything else fades.